MEET ROBERT RASHFORD: WEBB TELESCOPE ISIM ELECTRONICS COMPARTMENT (IEC) AND OPTICAL TELESCOPE ELEMENT SIMULATOR (OSIM) PROJECT MANAGER

 Over 20 years, Robert has managed to design a great number of highly complex engineering systems that successfully flew on board NASA’s Manned Space Flight Programs.
 These programs include the Hubble Space Telescope (HST) Servicing Missions in 1993, 1997, 1999, 2000 and 2002.
 Also, he led the technical team during the development of similar space flight systems for key NASA missions to the International Space Station (ISS).
 He was a member of the Instrument Engineer team for NASA’s CoSMIR, CoSSIR and AESMIR, where he designed, studied, fabricated, integrated, tested and successfully delivered the final project.

 Robert received a bachelor’s degree in Mechanical Engineering from Temple University in Pennsylvania in 1982, as well as a Master’s in Science in Engineering and Management from the University of Maryland in 1993.
-He has been married to his wife for 23 years and they have four girls.
-He is a member if the Covenant Life Church of Gaithersburg, MD.
 Robert’s hobbies include playing racket ball and cooking Caribbean dishes.